 The Silver War Badge

 This was issued in the United Kingdom to service personnel who had been honourably discharged due to wounds or sickness during World War I. The badge, sometimes known as the Discharge Badge, Wound Badge or Services Rendered Badge, was first issued in September 1916, along with an official certificate of entitlement.
 The badge bears the royal cipher of GRI and around the rim, "For King and Empire; Services Rendered".
 Each badge was uniquely numbered on the reverse.
 It was to be worn on civilian clothing, not military uniform.
+See which men from Badsey, Aldington and Wickhamford were recipients of the Silver War Badge.

 The Memorial Plaque